instana/haskell-trace-sdk/README.md

 * `INSTANA_AGENT_HOST`: The IP or the host of the Instana agent to connect to.
 Default: 127.0.0.1.
 * `INSTANA_AGENT_PORT`: The port of the Instana agent to connect to.
 Default: 42699.
+* `INSTANA_AGENT_NAME`: When establishing a connection to the Instana agent, the SDK validates the Instana agent's `Server` HTTP response header.
+Should you have changed the Server name on the agent side, you can use this environment variable to provide the name to match that header against.
 * `INSTANA_FORCE_TRANSMISSION_STARTING_AFTER`: Spans are usually buffered before being transmitted to the agent.
 This setting forces the transmission of all buffered spans after the given amount of milliseconds.
 Default: 1000.
 * `INSTANA_FORCE_TRANSMISSION_STARTING_AT`: This setting forces the transmission of all buffered spans when the given number of spans has been buffered.
 * `INSTANA_MAX_BUFFERED_SPANS`: Limits the number of spans to buffer.
 When the limit is reached, spans will be dropped.
 This setting is a safe guard against memory leaks from buffering excessive amounts of spans.
 It must be larger than `INSTANA_FORCE_TRANSMISSION_STARTING_AT`.